j1weeks/Simple-Spiking-Neuron-Explorer/README.md

 Known Issues

-The animation can crash when reaching the end of the user-defined T if that T is greater than or less than 500ms.
+The animation can cause a crash when reaching the end of the user-defined T if that T is greater than or less than 500ms.